Contact us

 Town Beck is joined by Back Beck in the centre of the village as the beck leaves the Garth under Bolton Road.
 It flows into the Wharfe at Low Mill.
 All becks are in relatively poor condition suffering from sediment and nutrient pollution in agricultural areas and from runoff from road surfaces and housing estates in the built-up part of the village.
 Town Beck and Back Beck are constrained by artificial channels through the village and Town Beck in particular suffers from multiple weirs and culverts that impede fish passage.

-In 2018 we received a £20,000 grant from the Wharfe Flood Levy Programme that enabled YDRT to appoint a project officer to manage the work programme which focussed on flood risk, water quality and habitat restoration.
+In 2018 we received a £20,000 grant from the Wharfe Flood Levy Programme that enabled YDRT to appoint a project officer to manage the 4Becks work programme focussing on flood risk, water quality and habitat restoration.

 For more information about the 4Becks Project click here.